 One has to depend on 3rd party vendors who have already developed themes and plugins to run a crowdfunding website.

 These vendors may or may not release version updates frequently which may cause version incompatibility of their theme or plugin with core updates of WordPress.

 This version mismatch may cause an error in the crowdfunding website and may finally result in the website being down until version incompatibility is fixed.6 Reasons to Say 'NO' to Crowdfunding WordPress Theme & Plugin Click To Tweet

 2. Security Threats: WordPress version updates are important, avoiding which may leave WordPress websites vulnerable.

 However, due to the version incompatibility issues mentioned above many WordPress users avoid upgrading their core WordPress files which makes their website more prone to malware and hacking attacks.

-More on that upgrading WordPress website to its latest version doesn’t ensure complete security to a WordPress website.
+More on that upgrading the WordPress website to its latest version doesn’t ensure complete security to a WordPress website.

 It has been found in many cases that outdated WordPress themes and plugins are responsible for malware attacks.